 Please read and save these instructions.
 Read carefully before attempting to assemble, install, operate, or maintain.
 Protect yourself and others by observing all safety information.
 Failure to comply with instructions could result in personal injury and/or property damage in which Pumptec, Inc. will not assume any liability!
 Retain instructions for future reference.
-Refer to the following video to assist in pump reconstruction: 112X Pump Rebuild Tutorial
+X Pump Rebuild Tutorial

-112X-SERIES PUMP
+X-SERIES PUMP